JoeMei0603/EST-Exercise1/Documentation.md

 without necessitating any modifications to the code.

 #### Structural testing
-With the previously created tests, the branch coverage reported by JaCoCo was already at 100% (26/26).
+With the previously created tests, the branch coverage reported by JaCoCo was already at 100% (18/18).

 #### Mutation testing
+Our mutation coverage reported 86%, with 19 out of 22 mutations successfully neutralized.
+However, three mutants survived:

+(i)The first surviving mutant, the class Frac2Dec itself, requires no further action.

+(ii)Another surviving mutant involves a change to the operator >=, which is irrelevant due to the guaranteed length constraint of the answer string (less than 104) (explicitly given in the requirements).
+Therefore, this mutation can be disregarded.

+(iii) The final surviving mutation, known as changed conditional boundary, alters the condition ((numerator > 0) ^ (denominator > 0)).
+Despite extensive testing across various scenarios and values, this mutation persisted.
+However, given that all possible combinations are covered by our test cases, we conclude that this mutation does not warrant additional consideration.

+In summary, our mutation coverage of 86% reflects the successful elimination of 19 out of 22 mutations.
+The remaining mutants can be disregarded, confirming the adequacy of our testing efforts.

 ## generate_parentheses
 #### Specification-based testing